chilledornaments/sanepa/README.md

 `sanepa` checks pod resource usage against `deployment.spec.template.spec.containers.resources.limits` values and will scale up and down when a pod is above a set threshold.

+This project follows AWS EKS releases, which are well behind Kubernetes releases.

 ## Running

 You can find kubernetes examples in `examples/k8s/`